Jamshoro: Education

 These universities have made jamshoro city a key city for Education.

 Demographics

 The population of Jamshoro District increased from 582,094 in 1998 to 1,176,969 in 2011, an increase of 102.2%.
 Roughly, 95% of the Population of the city consists of migrants from various parts of Sindh who migrated to the town in around 1948-2001 and to a lesser extent from 2002 to 2014 decades.
 Therefore, the city holds a number of diverse Sindhi clans and ethnic groups mainly from Jamshoro District, Dadu District, Sukkur District, Larkana District, Khairpur District, Umarkot District, Matiari District, Nawabshah District, Shikarpur District, Tharparker, Naushahro Feroze District, Badin District and Jacobabad District.
-The city is predominantly Sindhi with a substantial community of Pathans, Baloch people and Saraiki.
+The city is predominantly Sindhi with a substantial community of Pathans, and Baloch people.
 Small communities of Brahuis, Punjabis, and to a lesser extent Muhajir people are also present.

 Jamshoro is predominantly Muslim with a small Hindu minority.